 - Pincer movement - when a child uses an index finger and thumb, to pick up and move objects.

 - Tummy time - placing a baby on their tummy with engaging toys, lights, mirrors, or you to look at.
 This can help the baby build gross motor skills as they improve neck, back and arm strength from this position.
 Short, frequent sessions of tummy time will eventually help support a baby to crawl.
 During Tummy Time a baby can learn to kick their legs and flap their arms.
 They can reach and do push ups when they are strong enough.
 Eventually, they'll learn to roll over to their back from their tummy.

 Supporting children with additional needs

-On our Supporting children with additional needs page, you'll find guidance about intimate care and toileting.
+On our Supporting children with SEND page, you'll find guidance about intimate care and toileting.
 And there's an Early Years Resources Pack under Children's occupational therapy.
 It'll help you to understand the role of an occupational therapist in early years settings and how to make referrals.
 It also includes charts of how to identify difficulties and suggests activities to encourage children's development.

 Working with dads, mums and carers

 Why not share these Move with me leaflets with parents at your setting?
 They're packed full of easy little tips parents can use at home to support their child's physical development from birth to five years old.
 Plus they're free!